gekkowrld/hangfile/README.md

 # HangFile

 HangFile is a command-line game inspired by the concept of [Suicide Linux](https://qntm.org/suicide), where a random file is removed whenever the player makes a mistake.

-The game adds an element of risk to mundane tasks, creating an engaging and unpredictable experience.
+The odds of you losing are high ~ 200000:1.
+Should be fun though!

 ## Features